KMAYAMA2/notes/content/notes/2-1b2c1 Knowing your sustainable growth is the key to consistency. Do not depend on will power..md

 ---
 date: 2024-08-04
 ---
+Calvin Coolidge ([[Will Guidara]]’s favorite quote):
+>*”Nothing in this world can take the place of persistence.
+Talent will not; nothing is more common than unsuccessful men with talent.
+Genius will not; unrewarded genius is almost a proverb.
+Education will not; the world is full of educated derelicts.
+Persistence and determination alone are omnipotent.”* —

 [[5-1b4c1b You can easily replace the self-discipline with the four laws of habit formation - (1) make it obvious, (2) make it attractive, (3) make it easy, and (4) make it satisfying |Actionability beats visibility ]]

 [[2-1b2 Play in different time horizon.
 That is, in the long-run.]]